Ansys: Engineering simulation software

-History
+Software history

 The first commercial version of Ansys software was labeled version 2.0 and released in 1971.
 At the time, the software was made up of boxes of punch cards, and the program was typically run overnight to get results the following morning.
 In 1975, non-linear and thermo-electric features were added.
 The software was exclusively used on mainframes, until version 3.0 (the second release) was introduced for the VAXstation in 1979.
-Version 3 had a command line interface like DOS.
+Version 3 had a command-line interface like DOS.

-In 1980, Apple II was released, allowing Ansys to convert to a graphical user interface in version 4 later that year.
+In 1980, the Apple II version was released, allowing Ansys to convert to a graphical user interface in version 4 later that year.
 Version 4 of the Ansys software was easier to use and added features to simulate electromagnetism.
 In 1989, Ansys began working with Compuflo.
 Compuflo's Flotran fluid dynamics software was integrated into Ansys by version 5, which was released in 1993.
 Performance improvements in version 5.1 shortened processing time two to four-fold, and was followed by a series of performance improvements to keep pace with advancements in computing.
 Ansys also began integrating its software with CAD software, such as Autodesk.

 In 1996, Ansys released the DesignSpace structural analysis software, the LS-DYNA crash and drop test simulation product, and the Ansys Computational Fluid Dynamics (CFD) simulator.
 Ansys also added parallel processing support for PCs with multiple processors.
 The educational product Ansys/ed was introduced in 1998.
 Version 6.0 of the main Ansys product was released in December 2001.
 Version 6.0 made large-scale modeling practical for the first time, but many users were frustrated by a new blue user interface.
 The interface was redone a few months later in 6.1.
 Version 8.0 introduced the Ansys multi-field solver, which allows users to simulate how multiple physics problems would interact with one another.